American Chamber of Commerce in the People's Republic of China: Vice-Chairpersons

 The three Vice-Chairpersons provide consultation and assume appropriate roles as designated by the Chairperson.
-In the Chairperson's absence, a Vice-Chairperson may preside over meetings and assume the Chairpersonship in the case of the Chairperson's resignation.
+In the Chairpersons absence, a Vice-Chairperson may preside over meetings and assume the Chairpersonship in the case of the Chairpersons resignation.

 Election Committee

 The Election Committee supervises and reviews the election process for Board of Governors positions.
 It is selected by the Board of Governors from voting members of AmCham China.
 Election Committee members are prohibited from running for any position on the Board of Governors in the upcoming election, and current officers or members of the Board of Governors may not serve on the Election Committee.

 Membership

 AmCham China's membership includes 4,000 individuals and 900 companies.
 For an annual fee, membership is offered to major multinational companies, small and medium-sized enterprises, non-profit organizations, entrepreneurs, and other individuals involved with China.

 Categories

 In 2000, AmCham China specified 10 different membership categories for businesses, nonprofits, and individuals.
 The Board of Governors then introduced five streamlined membership options in 2012.
 The new main categories are as follows: